codio/knowledge/source/instructors/admin/organization/add-remove-org-owners.rst

 Add or Remove Organization Owners
 ===================================
 The person who created the organization is automatically considered the Owner.
 However, you can add other owners with Admin permissions to perform administrator tasks.
-You can do this by adding a new user to your organization and then granting them the Owner role or adding an existing user as an Owner.
-Below are step-by-step instructions on adding an Owner via both options.
+You can do this by adding a new user to your organization or adding an existing user as an Owner.
+Below are step-by-step instructions on adding an Owner via both options(Note: only an Owner can add Owners).

 Adding a New User as an Owner